puppetlabs/puppetdb/CONTRIBUTING.md

 * Submit a pull request to the repository in the puppetlabs organization.
 * Update your Redmine ticket to mark that you have submitted code.

+## Database Schema Changes

+* When making any changes that will modify the schema of the underlying database, great caution should be exercised.
+* Except in very rare circumstances (crucial bug fixes or performance improvements), these types of changes should only be made in the master branch.
+Older release branches should not introduce database schema changes unless absolutely necessary.
+* In these rare circumstances where a schema change must be made against more than one branch of the code, see the notes at the beginning of the file `src/com/puppetlabs/puppetdb/scf/migrate.clj` on this subject.
+Exercise extreme caution to make sure that you are adhering to the guidelines therein.

 # Additional Resources

 * [More information on contributing](http://projects.puppetlabs.com/projects/puppet/wiki/Development_Lifecycle)